NewcastleRSE/beeing-human-web/src/routes/(sections)/about/how-to-use/how-to-use.md

 ## Who do I contact if I want to suggest a correction or make a contribution?

 This is a live project, and we are keen to keep improving it.
 If you spot an error do let us know.
-Similarly, if you have a project you think we should know about, please get in with [Jennifer Richards]({base}/about/people/jenny).
+Similarly, if you have a project you think we should know about, please get in touch with [Jennifer Richards]({base}/about/people/jenny).

 Lovely beekeepers, please fill out our [Survey]({base}/connections/beekeepers-survey)!
 We are keen to continue working with you.